lrghust/simple-gossip-database-example/README.md

 - push: push new message to a neighbor.
     New message includes:
     1. Command sent from load balance server.
     2. New replica address when a new replica node is launched.

 #### State
 The replica node is implemented in a State Machine style.
 Every time a new message is received from other nodes, the state of this replica needs to update.
-The state is indicated by a variable seperately in each replica node.
+The state is indicated by a variable separately in each replica node.
 When a replica needs to send a new message, it wraps the message as <*state+1, message*> to gossip.

 There will be three possible cases of the **index** of message and the **state** of a replica:
 1. index < state: It means that the replica receives an old message.
 Ignore it.
 2. index = state: It means that the replica receives duplicate message.
 Ignore it.
 3. index = state+1: It means that the replica receives a new message.
 Extract valid data from the message and gossip to next neighbor.
 The mechanism mentioned in 2.3 guarantees that cases of index>state+1 will never happen, because load balance server will not send new message to replicas until they reach consensus, which means that there will not be more than one new message gossip between replicas.

+#### Crash Tolerance
+The replica node may be crashed at any time in the real world, therefore a simple crash tolerant method is implemented here.
+When a replica is crashed, which is simulated by terminating a DatabaseNode.py program, the crash event will also be treated as a state.
+While the state of a replica node is sent to the load balance server periodically, it serves as a heart-beat message to tell the server that the node is still alive.
+The server will record the time of last heart-beat for each node.
+When some nodes lose heart-beat for a while, it means a time out for the server and it will gossip message to other nodes, telling them to delete the crash nodes from their neighbor list.
+Because the crash is also treated as a state in replicas, it follows the **synchronous mechanism**.